cap-js/docs/java/cds-data.md

 CdsVector v2 = CdsVector.of("[0.42, 0.73, 0.28, ...]"); // String format
 ```

-To compute the similarity or distance of embeddings in the vector space, you can use the `CQL.cosineSimilarity` or `CQL.l2Distance` (Euclidean distance) functions in queries.
-Use `CQL.vector` to wrap vector embeddings for using them in functions:
+You can use the functions, `CQL.cosineSimilarity` or `CQL.l2Distance` (Euclidean distance) in queries to compute the similarity or distance of embeddings in the vector space.
+To use vector embeddings in functions, wrap them using `CQL.vector`:

 ```Java
 CqnVector v = CQL.vector(embedding);